mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ## Failed projects

 One of the most important lessons I learned last year was that pursuing the right ideas means [rejecting the wrong ones](/solo-developer-year-2/#pursuing-the-right-idea-means-rejecting-the-wrong-ones).
-If after six to eight weeks, a business is failing to generate meaningful revenue, I either pivot to focus on different customers a or move on to an entirely new project.
+After six to eight weeks, if a business fails to generate meaningful revenue, I either pivot to focus on different customers or move on to an entirely new project.

 ### [Is It Keto](https://isitketo.org)